The Guild (web series)

 The Guild is an American comedy web series created and written by Felicia Day, who also stars as Cyd Sherman (AKA Codex).
 It premiered on July 27, 2007, and ran until 2013.
 The show revolves around the lives of a gamers' online guild, The Knights of Good, who play countless hours of a fantasy MMORPG video game referred to as The Game.
-The story focuses on Codex, the guild's Priestess, who attempts to lead a normal life after one of her guild-mates, warlock Zaboo (Sandeep Parikh), shows up on her doorstep.
+The story focuses on Codex, the guild's healer, who attempts to work on her gaming addiction.

-During The Guilds first season episodes were uploaded to YouTube and the series website.
-After the first season, The Guild entered a partnership with Microsoft, and episodes of the second through fifth seasons premiered on Xbox Live Marketplace, Zune Marketplace, and MSN Video before being later made available on the official Guild website, YouTube, and iTunes.
-According to Day, Microsoft's business model changed after season five; Day wanted to keep ownership, so the episode premieres moved to Day's YouTube channel Geek & Sundry.
+During The Guilds first season, episodes were uploaded to YouTube and the series website.
+Then, The Guild entered a partnership with Microsoft and episodes of the second through fifth seasons premiered on Xbox Live Marketplace, Zune Marketplace, and MSN Video before being later made available on the official Guild website, YouTube, and iTunes.
+Microsoft's business model changed after season five; Day wanted to keep ownership, so the episode premieres moved to Day's YouTube channel Geek & Sundry.
 The series is also available via DVD and streaming on Apple TV.
-In 2013, after the end of the sixth season, Day confirmed that the web series is complete.
+In 2013, after the end of the sixth season, Day confirmed that the web series was complete.

 Since its release, The Guild has received several accolades, including six Streamy Awards and four IAWTV Awards.

 History

-The Guild was written and created by Felicia Day, an avid gamer, in between acting roles in several American television shows and movies.
-After two years of gaming, Day decided to make something productive from her experiences and wrote the series as a sitcom television pilot.
-The series was purposely kept generic to avoid copyright problems and to appeal to a wider audience of massively multiplayer online role-playing game (MMORPG) fans, but Day based it on her experience with a World of Warcraft addiction.
+The Guild was written and created by Felicia Day, an avid gamer, in between acting roles in other television shows and movies.
+After two years of gaming, Day decided to make something productive from her experiences and wrote a sitcom television pilot.
+The plot was purposely kept generic to avoid copyright problems and to appeal to fans of a wider audience of massively multiplayer online role-playing game (MMORPG), but Day based it on her personal experience with a World of Warcraft addiction.

-Day also hoped to show that the stereotypical man living in his parents' basement is not the only kind of gamer.
-She decided to produce the series online with Jane Selle Morgan and Kim Evey.
-Day already knew Sandeep Parikh and Jeff Lewis from Empty Stage Comedy Theatre, a Los Angeles-based comedy theatre, and their roles were written for them.
+Day wrote a cast of characters with diverse backstories and lives to reflect real-life gamers and subvert stereotypical depictions of gamers as lonely men.
+She produced the series online with Jane Selle Morgan and Kim Evey.
+Day already knew Sandeep Parikh and Jeff Lewis from Empty Stage Comedy Theatre, a comedy theater in Los Angeles and roles were written for them.
 The rest of the cast was filled through auditions.

-After filming the first three episodes in two and a half days, they ran out of money.
-After donations were solicited through PayPal, the fourth and fifth episodes were almost solely financed by donations.
+After filming the first three episodes in two and a half days, production ran out of money.
+After soliciting donations through PayPal, the fourth and fifth episodes were almost solely financed by donations.